LyCh1e/Stock-Prediction-Neural-Network/README.md

 2. Enter a stock symbol (e.g. AAPL) and click "Add & Train"
 3. Watch training progress in the Log
 4. Switch to the Charts tab to see the price history and forecast
-5. Click "View Score" to evaluate prediction accuracy for a selected stock
-6. Click "Predict All" to refresh forecasts
+5. Click "Predict All" to refresh forecasts
-7. Click "Update All" for adaptive incremental learning
+6. Click "Update All" for adaptive incremental learning
-8. Click "Update Stock Data" or "Update Predictions" to write xlsx files
+7. Click "Update Stock Data" or "Update Predictions" to write xlsx files
 ```

 ### GUI Button Reference